 North, south or both

-Today, we were heading south to visit M Michel Filoche who, you may recall, owned the farm where Flt Lt John Harder had crashed his Spitfire, however, before heading south we went north.
-The reason for this is that today was also the day that the Annual Tilly Book Fair or “Salon du Livre de la Battaille de Normandie” is on.
-As this is organised by our friend Stéphane Jacquet & is run to help raise awareness of and funds for the museum at Tilly sur Seulles, we decided to head there first
+As mentioned, today we were heading south to visit M Michel Filoche.
+He owned the farm where Flt Lt John Harder had crashed his Spitfire.
+However, before heading south we went north.
+Today was also the day of the Annual Tilly Book Fair, or “Salon du Livre de la Battaille de Normandie”.
+We decided to start the day there for two reasons.
+Firstly our friend Stéphane Jacquet organises it.
+Secondly, its purpose is to raise awareness of, and funds for, the museum at Tilly sur Seulles.

 At the Salon du Livre – Tilly sur Seulles

-Despite the relatively early hour that we arrived at the book fair, it was fairly busy with the usual array of (largely) second world war books available.
-It never ceases to amaze me at the huge range of titles that continue to be written & the level of research that goes into them.
-Needless to say, I purchased one – Stéphane’s latest part one of a two-volume book on Operation BLUECOAT.
-The first volume covers the activities of XXX Corps; his next one will feature VIII Corps (Muir Findlay has written the forward to it following an introduction to Stéphane from me two years ago.)
+Despite the relatively early hour the book fair was fairly busy.
+There were the usual array of stalls largely selling books on the second world war.
+I never cease to be amazed at the huge range of titles that continue to be written & the level of research that goes into them.
+Needless to say, I purchased one – Stéphane’s latest, part one of a two-volume book on Operation BLUECOAT.
+The first volume covers the activities of XXX Corps; his next one will feature VIII Corps.
+Muir Findlay has written the forward to it following an introduction to Stéphane from me two years ago.

-There were lots of books that, had I the spare funds, I’d have willingly purchased… including some absolute jems, especially as they don’t seem to cost as much in Euros!
+Had I the spare funds, there were lots of books I’d have willingly purchased.
+There were some absolute gems.
+Especially as they don’t seem to cost as much in Euros!

-We saw the 12th SS veteran of 5th June there signing books – not sure whether he’d written the book, or that it was about the 12th SS Panzer Division.
-We also met up, again, with Eain & Muir Findlay for a brief chat and, just as we were leaving, Mary & Jack Treadgold arrived!
+We saw the 12th SS veteran we had met on 5th June there signing books.
+I am not sure whether he’d written the book, or it was just that it was about the 12th SS Panzer Division.
+We also met up again with Eain & Muir Findlay for a brief chat, and just as we were leaving, Mary & Jack Treadgold arrived!

 Anyway, having a two hour journey ahead of ourselves, we decided that it was about time to make tracks south